-Once upon a time… I was a loan officer and I got involved in a group of mortgage fraud con men.
+Once upon a time… I worked in real estate finance and I got involved in a group of con men.
 It didn’t end well.

 Regardless of your profession, this article deals with fraud, deception and the lack of ethics – which is present in any industry.